Habit Tracker vs To-Do List: Which Do You Actually Need?

 Can you use both?

-Yes — and most productive people do.
+Yes, and many people do.
 They're complementary tools, not competitors.
 The key is keeping them separate.

 A common and effective setup: use a to-do list app (Todoist, Things, Apple Reminders) for projects and one-off tasks, and use a dedicated habit tracker app like Productify for your daily routines.
 Your morning check-in takes 10 seconds in the habit tracker; your project work lives in the task manager.

 The mistake is trying to do both in one tool.
 If you put daily habits in your to-do list, they pile up, roll over, and eventually get ignored.
-If you put one-time tasks in your habit tracker, you're tracking things that shouldn't repeat.
-Each tool gets worse when asked to do the other's job.
+If you put one-time tasks in your habit tracker, you can mix completion history in a way that is harder to read at a glance.
+When the two roles blur, the workflow usually gets noisier.

 Which one do you need?